[3.13] A CI HoP + Spiders Guardian - 70K armour, 1400 ES on block, millions of DPS || My 1st lvl 100

 I know reading a guide might be boring, but this part is very important, so I’ll try my best to keep it short.

-We use two kinds of minions: the Herald of Purity sentinels / Herald of Agony crawler, and Akaraali’s Fang spiders.
+We use two kinds of minions: the Herald of Purity sentinels, and Akaraali’s Fang spiders.

 Arakaali’s Fang lets you raise spiders from nearby corpses when you kill an enemy.
-So in order to summon them, the easiest way is to use Desecrate to create corpses (either use spell cascade if you have the sockets, or cast it twice if you don’t, to create enough corpses), then use one of your Writing Jars to spawn writhing worms, and kill them to raise the spiders.
+So in order to summon them, the easiest way is to use Desecrate to create corpses (cast it twice to have enough corpses), then use one of your Writing Jars to spawn writhing worms, and kill them to raise the spiders.
 They will then follow you around killing everything in a one screen radius.
 Their AI is already very aggressive, so there is no need to support them with Feeding Frenzy.

 This build stacks up many defensive layers, so there’s a lot to cover, but once again, I promise I’ll try my best to keep it short.

 First, we use Skin of the Loyal, which has two main uses: 1) "+1 to level of socketed gems", granting our HoP sentinels a huge damage boost; and "100% increased global defenses", which means 100% increased global ES and armour.

 We get a lot of mana, both from the skill tree and gear, which grants us flat ES thanks to the Guardian Ascendancy, and flat armour thanks to Memory Vault.